blocktransfer/reg-publications/examinations/response-8/README.md

 ### Handling MailSecurities)

-The Staff’s discussions with BlockTransdisclosed that it currently uses PhysicalAddress for receipt and handling of its mail.
+The Staff’s discussions with BlockTrans disclosed that it currently uses PhysicalAddress for receipt and handling of its mail.
 PhysicalAddress scans envelopes received at the 99 Wall Street address for the Registrant and posts them on its platform for review by BlockTrans.
 The Registrant will then instruct PhysicalAddress on how to handle the item (i.e., forward, open/scan to pdf, or shred).
 However, BlockTrans has not established written procedures to define what category/type of mail should receive which treatment.

 Rule 17Ad-12(a) under the Exchange Act states that any registered transfer agent that hascustody or possession of any funds or securities related to its transfer agent activities shall assure that (1) all such securities are held in safekeeping and handled, in light of all facts and circumstances, in a manner reasonably free from risk of theft, loss or destruction.
 As noted above, securityholders had been instructed to mail physical stock certificates to BlockTrans.